comaps/website/content/support/how-to-enable-route-avoidance-rules/index.md

   order: 60
 ---

-Organic Maps allows you to define certain types of roads to avoid during routing.
+CoMaps allows you to define certain types of roads to avoid during routing.
 Go to “Settings → Routing options” menu and select the types of roads that you want to avoid:
 {{ image(src="image45.jpg" classes="max-w-50") }}
 For example, if you want to avoid toll and unpaved roads in your routes, choose the matching options as shown in the previous screenshot.